Buernortey67/Fire-Emergency-Simulation/README.md

 Live Demo

 A live demo of the simulation is hosted via a website.
-You can view the demo by visiting the following link: [Demo Website](#) ([Link to your demo website here](https://buernortey67.github.io/Fire-Emergency-Simulation/)).
+You can view the demo by visiting the following link: [Demo Website](https://buernortey67.github.io/Fire-Emergency-Simulation/).

 Project Files